AshleyKent/Python-Practice/README.md

 # Python-Practice

-### This is a collection of small coding assignments I completed using Python
+#### This is a collection of small coding assignments I completed using Python.